Pylons/deform/docs/templates.rst

 Creating A Renderer (Using an Alternative Templating System)
 ------------------------------------------------------------

 A :term:`renderer` is used by the each widget implementation in :mod:`deform` to render HTML from a templates.
 By default, each of the default Deform widgets uses a template written in the Chameleon ZPT templating language.
-This is usually an appropriate templating language choice for users of other "Repoze" software.
-However, if you'd rather use a different templating system for your widgets, you can.
+If you'd rather use a different templating system for your widgets, you can.
 To do so, you need to:

 - Write an alternate renderer that uses the templating system of your choice.